Emma (novel): Plot summary

-Emma Woodhouse's friend and former governess, Miss Taylor, has just married Mr. Weston.
+Emma Woodhouse's friend and former governess, Miss Taylor, has just married Mr Weston.
 Having introduced them, Emma takes credit for their marriage and decides that she likes matchmaking.
-After returning home to Hartfield with her father, Emma forges ahead with her new interest against the advice of her friend Mr. Knightley, who is also brother-in-law to Emma's elder sister Isabella.
-She attempts to match her new friend Harriet Smith to Mr. Elton, the local vicar.
-Emma persuades Harriet to refuse a marriage proposal from Robert Martin, a respectable, educated, and well-spoken young farmer, though Harriet likes him.
-Mr. Elton, a social climber, mistakenly believes Emma is in love with him and proposes to her.
+After returning home to Hartfield, Emma forges ahead with her new interest against the advice of her friend Mr Knightley, whose brother is married to Emma's elder sister, Isabella.
+She attempts to match her new friend, Harriet Smith, to Mr Elton, the vicar of Highbury.
+Emma persuades Harriet to refuse a marriage proposal from Robert Martin, a respectable young farmer, although Harriet likes him.
+Mr Elton, a social climber, mistakenly believes Emma is in love with him and proposes to her.
 When Emma reveals she believed him attached to Harriet, he is outraged, considering Harriet socially inferior.
-After Emma rejects him, Mr. Elton goes to Bath and returns with a pretentious, nouveau-riche wife, as Mr. Knightley expected he would do.
+After Emma rejects him, Mr Elton goes to Bath and returns with a pretentious, nouveau-riche wife, as Mr Knightley expected he would do.
 Harriet is heartbroken, and Emma feels ashamed about misleading her.

-Frank Churchill, Mr. Weston's son, arrives for a two-week visit and makes many friends.
-Frank was adopted by his wealthy and domineering aunt and has had few opportunities to visit before.
-Mr. Knightley tells Emma that, while Frank is intelligent and engaging, he has a shallow character.
-Jane Fairfax also arrives to visit her aunt, Miss Bates, and grandmother, Mrs. Bates, for a few months before starting a governess position due to her family's financial situation.
-She is the same age as Emma and has received an excellent education by her father's friend, Colonel Campbell.
-Emma has remained somewhat aloof with her because she envies Jane's talent and is annoyed by everyone, including Mrs. Weston and Mr. Knightley, praising her.
-The patronising Mrs. Elton takes Jane under her wing and announces that she will find her the ideal governess post before it is wanted.
-Emma feels some sympathy for Jane's predicament.
+Frank Churchill, Mr Weston's son, arrives for a two-week visit.
+Frank had been adopted as a boy by his wealthy and domineering aunt (who is now in poor health) and has had few recent opportunities to visit.
+Mr Knightley tells Emma that, while Frank is intelligent and engaging, he has a shallow character.
+Jane Fairfax also arrives to visit her aunt, Miss Bates, and grandmother, Mrs Bates, for a few months; intending then to find a governess position, as she is now twenty-one and determined to support herself.
+She is the same age as Emma and has received an excellent education through her father's friend, Colonel Campbell, but intends not to depend on the Campbell's good nature indefinitely.
+Emma has remained somewhat aloof from Jane because she envies her and is annoyed by everyone, including Mrs Weston and Mr Knightley, praising Jane.
+Mrs Elton seeks to take Jane under her wing; announcing - before it is wanted - that she will find her a governess post.